-During the tour you will see major cities of Spain: Madrid, Toledo, Salamanca, and all the most beautiful and authentic places of Spanish South – Andalusia: Seville, Cordoba and Granada.
-You will also spend couple nights on a famous beach resort Costa del Sol.
+During the tour you will visit Spain's major cities: Madrid, Toledo, Salamanca, and the most beautiful, authentic regions of the Spanish south - Andalusia: Seville, Cordoba and Granada.

-In Portugal we’ll tag Coimbra with one of the ancient Universities in the world, Fatima - the center of pilgrims from all over the world, and of course, Lisbon – the capital, and one of the oldest cities in the world, and the oldest in Western Europe, predating other modern European capitals such as London, Paris and Rome by centuries.
+In Portugal we’ll tour Coimbra with its ancient university, Fatima which is the center of Catholic pilgrimage from all over the world, and of course, Lisbon, the capital and one of the oldest cities in the world (the oldest in Western Europe).

 Day 1.
 Madrid

 Arrival.
 Meet 'n' Greet in the airport by our guide.

 Transfer to the hotel, check-in.